Bradley Whitford: Career

-Whitford first appearance on television was in a 1985 episode of The Equalizer followed by a two-year recurring role on the ABC daytime drama All My Children.
+Whitford first appeared on television in a 1985 episode of The Equalizer, followed by a two-year recurring role on the ABC daytime drama All My Children.
 His film debut was in the 1986 film Dead as a Doorman.
 He made his Broadway theatre debut in 1990 playing Lt.
 Jack Ross (followed a few months later in the lead role of Lt.
 Daniel Kaffee), in the Aaron Sorkin written play A Few Good Men.
 This was the beginning of a recurring working relationship between Whitford and Sorkin.

-Whitford made a guest appearance on ER in the episode "Love's Labor Lost".
+Whitford's film roles during the 1980s and 1990s included Elisabeth Shue's boyfriend Mike Todwell in Adventures in Babysitting (1987), Roger Latimer in Revenge of the Nerds II: Nerds in Paradise (1987), Jamie Kemp in Presumed Innocent (1990), Charles Phalen in Young Guns II (1990), Dr. Tyler in Awakenings (1990), Al Pacino's nephew Randy Slade in Scent of a Woman (1992), FBI sharpshooter Bobby Lee in A Perfect World (1993), lawyer Jamey Collins in Philadelphia (1993), Assistant U.S. Attorney Thomas Fink in The Client (1994), antagonist Eric Gordon in Billy Madison (1995), and Lloyd Charney in Bicentennial Man (1999).
+His television appearances during this time included Guiding Light, NYPD Blue, Ellen, The X-Files, Touched by an Angel, and a guest appearance on ER in the Emmy Award-winning episode "Love's Labor Lost".

 Whitford joined the cast of Sorkin's The West Wing as Josh Lyman with the show's premiere in 1999.
 For his role, he won an Emmy Award in 2001 for Best Supporting Actor in a Drama Series.
 Whitford also wrote two episodes of the series ("Faith Based Initiative" in the sixth season and "Internal Displacement" in the seventh).
 After The West Wing ended in May 2006, Whitford appeared in Sorkin's later series Studio 60 on the Sunset Strip playing the role of Danny Tripp.
 He appeared in the British drama Burn Up on the BBC in July 2008.